Dynamic Curing and Network Design in SIS Epidemic Processes: Introduction

 \section{Introduction}

-The control of contagious processes has received significant research interest due to the overwhelming societal cost of widespread epidemics.
-General mathematical models have been established to describe the spread of human pathogens, computer malware, or misinformation.
-The optimal control strategies for such models have been studied accordingly.
-In this paper, we investigate algorithms of intervention that are both effective and computationally efficient to guarantee the fast extinction of SIS processes, in which each individual can be affected more than once.
+The modeling and control of contagious processes have received significant research interest due to the overwhelming societal cost of widespread epidemics.
+Extensive mathematical models have been proposed to characterize the behavior of human pathogens, computer malware, or misinformation.
+The susceptible-infected-susceptible (SIS) model~\citep*{kermack1932contributions} and the susceptible-infected-recovered (SIR) model~\citep*{youssef2011individual} are the simplest and most popular models, for which the analysis and control of epidemic spread are investigated accordingly.
+In an SIS model, individuals can be infected multiple times.
+Network-based compartmental models have been studied for SIS processes, including stochastic models~\citep*{van2009virus,GMT05} and their mean-field approximations~\citep*{ahn2013global,pare2017epidemic}.

+In a wave of the epidemic, the demand for medical services could outrun local resources including staff, supplies, equipment, hospital space, vaccines, and antivirals.
+Under such circumstances, policymakers sometimes need to coordinate regional resource allocation and usage to improve medical services~\citep*{TRFWP+12,DYSSM+22}.
+Therefore, optimal resource allocation problems have been studied for various epidemic models.
+In practice, medical resource allocation strategies are complemented by non-pharmaceutical strategies~\citep*{HBHTA+20} to reduce the number of infections and therefore the demand for medical resources.
+For example, travel restrictions, mask wearing, mass screening, school closure, and stay-at-home policies.
+Simulation studies have shown the advantages of combined medical and non-pharmaceutical countermeasures in effectively mitigating epidemic spread~\citep{HBHTA+20}.
+However, the problem of allocating curing resources and designing the contact network optimally in an SIS model remains to be investigated from a theoretical viewpoint to attain better understanding of their interaction.